Understand SQL Server in an Azure virtual machine

 Completed

 A SQL Server running in an Azure virtual machine (IaaS) is equivalent to an on-premises SQL Server.
-You will notice that several features described for SQL Server on Azure virtual machine are applicable to all your on-premises SQL Servers.
+You'll notice that several features described for SQL Server on Azure virtual machine are applicable to all your on-premises SQL Servers.

-Many applications will require SQL Server running on a virtual machine.
+Many applications require SQL Server running on a virtual machine.
 The reasons include:

 • General application support and incompatibility - For applications requiring an older version of SQL Server for vendor support.
-In addition, some application services may have a requirement to be installed with the database instance in a manner that is not compatible with a PaaS offering.
+In addition, some application services may have a requirement to be installed with the database instance in a manner that isn't compatible with a PaaS offering.

 • Use of other SQL Server Services - In order to maximize licensing, many users choose to run SQL Server Analysis Services (SSAS), SQL Server Integration Services (SSIS), and/or SQL Server Reporting Services (SSRS) on the same machine as the database engine.